Vacuum Heat Treating

 Read More

-Titanium Heats Up
+Titanium Heats Up in the Aerospace Industry

 Today, the trend for airframe manufacturers is the increased use of composite materials and titanium alloys.
 Compared to an aluminum structure, these composites provide a greater reduction in maintenance due to fatigue.
 When loading and environmental factors are analyzed, low maintenance, high strength titanium trumps aluminum again.